Coronavirus collides with Latin America’s maid culture — with sometimes deadly results

 Her employer, a 71-year-old physician, returned from Paris recently with a cold.
-Though she tested negative for the novel coronavirus, Santos, who cooks and cleans for the family, can’t shake her anxiety — or her mounting annoyance.
+Though she tested negative for the coronavirus, Santos, who cooks and cleans for the family, can’t shake her anxiety — or her mounting annoyance.
 Governments are urging social isolation.
 Officials have asked the upper classes to put their maids on paid leave.
 But she’s still working.

 “They cannot survive without me,” said Santos, 48.
 “They depend on me for everything.
 ‘I lost my glasses: Do you know where they are?’
 ‘Next to the bed.’
 ‘Where is the control for the TV?’
 ‘Over there.’
 I am scared of catching it from [my boss], but it’s not an option for me to be unemployed right now.
 I am a worker.”

-As coronavirus moves deeper into Latin America, analysts expect the region’s everyday structural inequities to accelerate the spread of covid-19.
-Imported by the wealthy, the virus is now reaching into impoverished communities, at times through domestic employment, infecting people with fewer resources to combat the disease, with sometimes deadly results.
+As the coronavirus moves deeper into Latin America, analysts expect the region’s everyday structural inequities to accelerate the spread of covid-19, the disease the virus causes.
+Imported by the wealthy, the virus is now reaching into impoverished communities, at times through domestic employment, infecting people with fewer resources to combat the disease — with sometimes deadly results.
 Rio’s first death was a maid who is believed to have caught it from her employer.

-“You have a clear division in terms of class,” said Joaze Bernardino-Costa, a sociologist at the University of Brasila.
+“You have a clear division in terms of class,” said Joaze Bernardino-Costa, a sociologist at the University of Brasilia.
 “It was not a disease that was spread by the poor, but now it is spreading through the whole population.”

 In Mexico, some of the first clusters involved people returning from ski trips in Vail, Colo., which has grown into what the Jalisco state governor described as “our main front” in combating the disease.
 In the Dominican Republic, a posh wedding in the resort town of Cap Cana — at which guests poked fun at the disease with fake nursing outfits — became a contamination cluster.

 In Brazil, with more than 3,900 confirmed cases, the most in Latin America by far, the virus came from Europe and is now tracking more broadly into society.
 One wealthy woman who contracted the coronavirus in Italy is believed to have infected her 63-year-old domestic employee, Cleonice Gonçalves.
-Gonçalves died at a small hospital in her hometown of Miguel Pereira, a remote mountain village a two hour’s drive from the tony community where she worked.
-Her family blames the boss, whom they say withheld information of her illness.
+Gonçalves died at a small hospital in her hometown of Miguel Pereira, a remote mountain village a two-hour drive from the tony community where she worked.
+Her family blames the boss, who they say withheld information of her illness.

 “She died because of her boss’s lack of empathy,” sister-in-law Ana Maria Trotta Gonçalves wrote on Facebook.
 “Unforgivable, this attitude.”
 The employer has not been named or spoken publicly.